The Limits to Growth: Criticism

 Julian Simon, a professor at the Universities of Illinois and, later, Maryland, argued that the fundamental underlying concepts of the LTG scenarios were faulty because the very idea of what constitutes a "resource" varies over time.
 For instance, wood was the primary shipbuilding resource until the 1800s, and there were concerns about prospective wood shortages from the 1500s on.
 But then boats began to be made of iron, later steel, and the shortage issue disappeared.
 Simon argued in his book The Ultimate Resource that human ingenuity creates new resources as required from the raw materials of the universe.
-For instance, copper will never "run out".
-History demonstrates that as it becomes scarcer its price will rise and more will be found, more will be recycled, new techniques will use less of it, and at some point a better substitute will be found for it altogether.
+For instance, copper will never "run out."
+History demonstrates that as it becomes scarcer, its price will rise, more will be found, more will be recycled, new techniques will use less of it, and at some point a better substitute will be found for it altogether.
 His book was revised and reissued in 1996 as The Ultimate Resource 2.